vrushabh0709/CodeAssignment/README.md

 I took a screenshot.It is in the screen shot folder.
 An extent report is also prepared.
 It is in the Test-Output folder, i.e., Extent.html (you have to open it in a browser).
 Log4j is used to save logs in a folder.
-Note: I did not integrate test cases with Jenkins because I have less knowledge of Jenkins.
+Note: I did not integrate test cases with Jenkins because I have less knowledge about Jenkins.